 Fax Number: (908) 735-5895

 During this difficult and challenging time we are working hard to keep our students safe, healthy and ready to learn.
 We are actively collaborating, cooperating, and consulting with our school staff, parents and health department.

 Please continue to let us know if your child experiences medical issues, whether COVID-19 related or other signs of illness.
-Continue to reinforce preventative strategies such as, social distancing recommendations, wearing face masks and frequent hand washing.
-Also, do not forget to complete and submit the daily morning Pick Up Patrol health screening for your child.
-Together we will promote the health and safety of our students and communities as we navigate these uncharted waters.
+Continue to reinforce preventative strategies such as, getting vaccinated, wearing facemasks-especially indoors or when in a crowded area or transmission is high or when unable to maintain physical distancing, and frequent hand washing.
+Together we will promote the health and safety of our students and communities as we navigate this pandemic.